Gaspode69/ioBroker.alpha-ess/README.md

 This adapter is based on the great work of [Charles Gillanders](https://github.com/CharlesGillanders/alphaess), who reverse engineered the Alpha ESS Web API.
 This is an internal API which may be changed at any time by Alpha ESS.

-Currently this adapter creates and updates one state for each data point returned by the Alpha ESS Web API.
+Currently this adapter creates a state with a hopefully self explaining name for each data point, which I was able to identify.\
+All other data points are ignored.
+During adapter start these data points are logged as info message.

 Basically, it is possible to change selected configuration settings using the Alpha ESS Web API.
 This is not implemented yet.